When You Should Pay for Additional Structures Insurance Coverage

 Choosing Insurance Coverage for Your Home

-You usually pay based on the main factor: the building; then you get the other stuff "included in the price".
+You usually pay based on the main factor of the policy—the building or dwelling.
+Then you get the other stuff "included in the price".
 You could compare it to all-inclusive vacations, where you get everything included.
 If you tell them you are a vegetarian, so you won't be eating meat, they do not alter the price.

 Before we talk about deleting the coverage, let's be sure we understand what it means.
+The most obvious examples of other structures you may have on your property are sheds or detached garages.
+However, it also covers:

-Unfortunately, even if you have none of these items, you may not be able to delete the coverage off your policy.
 In some circumstances, an insurer might exclude specific coverages for additional structures if they feel they need renovations or have become dangerous due to lack of maintenance.
 Even in those circumstances, it would be quite uncommon to see a reduction in the price of your policy as a result.

 You can call your insurer and ask.
 It is most common in cases where a home is insured for a very high value, and the contents may not meet the 60-70% average, Again, this would be exceptional, and not the norm.

 Be very careful about the coverage you choose to reduce, remember you are insuring what may be your most important asset.